MUDRI researchers and their colleagues conduct regular forums, seminars and workshops addressing the latest in disaster resilience initiatives.

 MUDRI fosters information sharing in partnership with researchers, policy makers, providers and community members.

-We achieve this through our flagship Monash Disaster Resilience Forum, a bi-monthly, multi-disciplinary forum, usually with international contributors, and by conducting regular seminars, workshops and short courses, some of which can be used for RPL credit towards formal University awards.
+We achieve this through our flagship multi-disciplinary Monash Disaster Resilience Forums, usually with international contributors, and by conducting regular seminars, workshops and short courses, some of which can be used for RPL credit towards formal University awards.
 We also draw on the strengths of the University to undertake consultancies and partner in projects at the community level.